fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 # HIST 1105: Readings & Assignments

 ### A note about deadlines
 Everything you need to turn in is listed in a red box.
 Most weeks have short reading quizzes or reflections due on specified days to keep everyone moving along together and space out the work.
 But I am also aware that sh!t happens and takes up valuable time unexpectedly.
 If need be, you can submit work up to TWO DAYS after the due date for full credit if the need arises.
 But this leeway should be used only as a last resort in the wake of unusual circumstances.
-Unless you've made arrangements with me (and please do!), work more than 2 days late will be scored a 0.
+Experience has taught me that too many students let things slide until the last weeks of the semester, so unless you've made arrangements with me (and please do!), work more than 2 days late will be scored a 0.

 ## Week 1 (Jan 18--22): Introductions